 In the event that a crisis occurs on RELLIS property, the TAMUS Office of Marketing and Communications will be notified as soon as possible.
 As chief spokesperson(s) for the campus, TAMUS Marketing and Communications staff will ultimately be responsible for providing strategic direction and implementing protocols as outlined in the emergency communications plan.
 TAMUS Marketing and Communications will work with the TAMU PD Public Information Officer and the RELLIS Director to prepare and disseminate internal and external messages, distribute news releases, alert local media, respond to media inquiries, update the emergency website and the main university website with pertinent information, and share timely information as appropriate via digital channels and social media.
-The TAMUS Office of Risk Management will serve in a liaison capacity when necessary.
 In addition, TAMUS Marketing and Communications will be responsible for planning, scheduling, and providing logistical support for news conferences as well as coordinating communication efforts with relevant entities and organizations.
-In case of an emergency, Texas A&M University will utilize the emergency website (https://emergency.tamu.edu) to provide current information pertaining to the incident.
+In case of an emergency, RELLIS campus personnel will utilize the emergency website (https://rellis.tamus.edu/emergency/) to provide current information pertaining to the incident.